 For specific pricing for your custom photography experience, please contact me.

 This fee covers your photography experience.
 It includes your Welcome Package and pre-session consultation, a personalized online portal, your on-location custom photo session (usually about 1-2 hours), the production of your image proof slideshow (40-50 images) and Premiere Night in your very own home, including the presentation of your images and a unique one-on-one opportunity to design the photographic art that is perfect for you and your family.
 Be sure to read about what makes Fun Love’s experience truly exceptional.

-- à la carte prints from $75
+- Collections and à la carte commissions from $1000

 I am proud to offer three complete and luxurious portrait collections, all of which offer opportunities to fill your home and your hearts with images of your loved ones.
 The collections have been designed to provide a range of options to meet a range of wants.
 Collections will be your best value to ensure you preserve your family memories and take away the art of your life.

 While the majority find one of Fun Love's collections just perfect, I offer a variety of products à la carte as well.
 There is truly something for everyone - and if you want something bespoke just for you, we'll create it together.